jperaza1/HonduPOS/Server/README.md

 ## Motivation

-This back-end exits because i need a safe connection with sqlite and with the auth tokens.
+This back-end exits because I needed a safe connection with sqlite and with the auth tokens.

 ## Code style